Polyvector fields and polydifferential operators associated with Lie pairs: Introduction

-For a generic Lie pair $(L, A)$, however, there is no obvious way to upgrade the cochain complexes \eqref{ginger} to dgla's (or $L_\infty$ algebras).
+For a generic Lie pair $(L,A)$, however, there is no obvious way to upgrade the cochain complexes \eqref{ginger} to dgla's (or $L_\infty$ algebras).
 Here is an example.
-The cochain complex $\big(\tot\Omega^{\bullet}_F (\Lambda^\bullet (T_M/T_F)) , d_F^{\Bott} \big)$ associated with the Lie pair $(T_M,T_F)$ encoding a foliation $F$ on a smooth manifold $M$ may be thought of as the space of formal polyvector fields on the leaf space of the foliation \cite{MR3277952, MR3300319}, or more precisely, on the differentiable stack presented by the holonomy groupoid of the foliation $F$.
-Similarly, the cochain complex $\big(\tot\Omega^{\bullet}_F(\bigotimes^\bullet_R\big(\frac{D_M}{D_M\Gamma (T_F)}\big),\dhoch\big)$ may be thought of as the space of formal polydifferential operators on the leaf space of the foliation, or more precisely, on the differentiable stack presented by the holonomy groupoid of the foliation $F$.
-Unless the foliation $F$ admits a transversal foliation, there are no obvious dgla (or $L_\infty$ algebra) structures on these cochain complexes.
+The cochain complex $\big(\tot\Omega^{\bullet}_F(\Lambda^\bullet(T_M/T_F)),d_F^{\Bott}\big)$ associated with the Lie pair $(T_M,T_F)$ encoding a foliation $F$ on a smooth manifold $M$ may be thought of as the space of formal polyvector fields on the leaf space of the foliation \cite{MR3277952, MR3300319}, or more precisely, on the differentiable stack \cite{MR2817778} presented by the holonomy groupoid of the foliation $F$.
+Similarly, denoting the associative algebra of differential operators on $M$ by $\DD(M)$, the cochain complex $\Big(\tot\Omega^{\bullet}_F\big(\bigotimes^\bullet_R \big(\frac{\DD(M)}{\DD(M)\cdot\sections{T_F}}\big)\big),\dhoch\Big)$ may be thought of as the space of formal polydifferential operators on the leaf space of the foliation, or more precisely, on the differentiable stack presented by the holonomy groupoid of the foliation $F$.
+Unless the foliation $F$ admits a transversal foliation \cite{arXiv:2103.08096}, there are no obvious dgla (or $L_\infty$ algebra) structures on these cochain complexes.